HOME > Handbook > Setting up a run

 Your water bottle and 'boat bag' or any other small things like hats, maps, etc., need to be secured to the boat.

-Thigh straps are on and properly tightened if you're using them (but let's be real, if you're using thigh straps you probably don't need to be told this by a website!)
+Thigh straps are on and properly tightened if you're using them (but let's be real, if you're using thigh straps, you probably don't need to be told this by a website!)

-Importantly, if you're recording, start your Go-Pro or other camera.
-This is mostly a reminder for Tim!
+Importantly, if you're recording, start your camera.